 Anyway, it’s a strange phenomenon.
 If you like playing shows for playing show’s sake, it might not matter.
 But it just reaffirms something that seemed obvious at first but got lost at some point: people want shows to be FUN, and while many can have great fun at a 21+ folk show, EVERYONE can have fun at an all-ages punk-rock show.

-3 thoughts on “The Secret to my Success!”
+3 responses to “The Secret to my Success!”

 The number of people attending shows based on MUSIC is tiny tiny tiny.
 Age and dance-ability are factors, I agree… but at the local level a somber band with tons of friends/drinking buddies will kill an exciting band who keeps to themselves.